• Home

 Not only do you want to remove the references to the flag in your code, but you also don’t want to send evaluation settings for flags you don’t need.
 When you use features like Data Export to track the impact of your rollouts, your database may be overwhelmed with unnecessary event data.
 You don't want to transfer and store data on flags that should have been archived three months ago.

-Failure to remove flags clutters your flags list, as well as your code.
+Failure to remove flags clutters your Flags list, as well as your code.
 You can’t quickly find the flag you need to toggle.
-This may seem like a minor inconvenience, but if you need to quickly toggle a flag off, having to scroll through hundreds of flags adds time.
-But cluttered code and extensive flags lists aren’t the only challenges.
+This may seem like a minor inconvenience, but if you need to quickly toggle a flag's targeting off, having to scroll through hundreds of flags adds time.
+But cluttered code and extensive Flags lists aren’t the only challenges.

 You also run the risk of an old flag evaluating to a state that is invalid or undesirable.
 When you’re rolling out a new change such as an updated user interface (UI), it is common to keep the current UI as the default version until you have confidence in the new one.
 Once the flag is serving 100% of contexts the new UI, the flag has reached the end of its lifecycle and should be archived.
 Failure to do this runs the risk of falling back to the undesired old UI if a flag gets turned off or an SDK failure results in using the fallback value.

 Test the fallback values of permanent flags periodically to ensure they are up to date and delivering valid states.
-To learn more about fallback values, read Changing default flag values.
+To learn more about fallback values, read Change default flag values.

 For example, consider this flag:

-If you don't archive flags that no one is using, they can become a form of technical debt.
+If you don't remove and archive flags that no one is using, they can become a form of technical debt.
 However, do not archive flags solely because of their status.
-Be sure it is no longer in use.
+Be sure the flag is no longer in use.
+To learn more, read Flag statuses and lifecycle stages.

-Here are some processes you can follow to reduce or eliminate flag debt in your organization:
+This section discusses processes you can follow within your organization to reduce or eliminate flag debt.

 A shared naming convention for your organization's flags is an effective way to eliminate debt.
 Flags should have understandable, intuitive names.